NMS – frequently asked questions

 Q. What should I do if we deliver prescriptions to a patient’s home and the patient may be eligible for the NMS?

-A. It may be necessary to speak to the patient on the phone to provide essential information on their new medicine; you may then be able to explain about the NMS and get the patient’s verbal consent to use the service.
-Confirmatory written consent could then be obtained prior to provision of the Intervention.
+It may be necessary to speak to the patient on the phone to provide essential information on their new medicine; you may then be able to explain about the NMS and get the patient’s verbal consent to use the service.
+A leaflet is available on the main NMS webpage which could be added to the prescription bag.

 Q. What should I do if a carer or relative picks up a new medicine for a patient who is eligible for the NMS?

-A. Explain about the service to the representative so they can pass on information to the patient.
-You may want to give the representative a leaflet on the service and a consent form to take to the patient.
+Explain about the service to the representative so they can pass on information to the patient.
+You may want to give the representative a leaflet on the service to take to the patient.
 It may be necessary to speak to the patient on the phone to provide essential information on their new medicine; you may then be able to explain about the NMS and get the patient’s verbal consent to use the service.
-Confirmatory written consent could then be obtained prior to provision of the Intervention.

-Q. Can a patient have more than one NMS episode in a year?
+Q. Can a patient have more than one NMS provision in a year?

 Q. The service specification says that the Intervention should take place ‘typically 7 to 14 days after patient recruitment’ and the Follow up ‘typically between 14 and 21 days after the Intervention’.
 How rigidly should these timings be applied?